Learn-Write-Repeat/Open-contributions/Sakshi_Kulkarni_ML_Clustering_Algorithms.md

 **How to choose the number of clusters from a WCSS vs clusters graph?**

-To determine the optimal number of clusters, we have to select the value of k at the “elbow” ie the point after which the WCSS start decreasing in a linear fashion
+To determine the optimal number of clusters, we have to select the value of k at the “elbow” ie the point after which the WCSS start decreasing in a linear fashion.

 <img src="elbow.jpg" alt="drawing" width="400"/>

 *The elbow here is at number of clusters=5*